-If you’re not sure what to expect during this time then look no further, because this post will answer all of the questions you could ever have on the Mirena coil menopause.
+If you’re not sure what to expect during this time then look no further, because this post will answer all of the questions you could ever have on the Mirena coil and the menopause.

 What is menopause?

-It is a natural part of ageing and normally happens between the ages of 45 and 55, but of course there can be exceptions to this and before the age of 45 is considered early menopause.
+The menopause is a natural part of ageing, experienced by all women, and normally happens between the ages of 45 and 55.
+There can be exceptions to this and before the age of 45 is considered early menopause.
 When menopause occurs under the age of 40, this is known as premature menopause.
 In the UK, the average age for menopause is 51.

 Does the Mirena coil have an effect on the start of the menopause?

-Although the Mirena coil seems like it would affect your menopause schedule, it turns out this not true.
 Many people think that interfering with hormones or being on contraception that stops your period can have an effect on when you hit menopause, but this is not true.

-Even if you are using a form of contraception that stops you ovulating, as you get older you steadily lose follicles (which produce eggs) as you get older and Mirena (or any other type of contraceptive) doesn’t have an effect on the time it takes to get menopause.
+Even if you are using a form of contraception that stops you ovulating, as you get older you steadily lose follicles in the ovaries (which produce eggs) and the ovaries stop producing oestrogen and progesterone.
+The Mirena (or any other type of contraceptive) does not have an effect on the time it takes to get menopause.

 The IUS can be used to treat some severe menopause symptoms

-The IUS, such as the Mirena coil, is incredibly good for treating one menopause treatment in particular, heavy bleeding.
-Studies have shown that having a Mirena coil (IUD) inserted while menopause (or perimenopause, the period before menopause occurs) is happening can actually help treat severe bleeding, which can affect up to 25% of women in perimenopause.
+The IUS, such as the Mirena coil, is incredibly good for treating one menopause symptom in particular, heavy bleeding.
+Studies have shown that having a Mirena coil inserted during the perimenopause (from the beginning of menopausal symptoms to the after menopause) is happening can actually help treat heavy menstrual bleeding.
 In some cases, your monthly flow can get so heavy that you soak through a pad or tampon every couple of hours.

 56% of Lowdown users said the Mirena Coil stopped their period altogether, and 15% said it made them lighter.
-The Mirena IUD is now recommended treatment for women who bleed heavily during their perimenopause.
+The Mirena IUS is a recommended treatment for women who bleed heavily during their perimenopause.

 The Mirena coil may mask other symptoms